Kitisplode/minecraftMod-golemFirstStone/README.md

 You can alternatively obtain the First Heads from associated villagers in some villages.

 Cobblestone Golems can be created by stacking a couple blocks of cobblestone and putting a carved pumpkin on top.

+Plank Golems can be created by stacking a couple blocks of oak planks and putting a carved pumpkin on top.

+Mossy Golems can be created by stacking a mossy cobblestone block, a moss block, and then a carved pumpkin on top.

 ---